mmalczak/recrutation/README.md

 The environment is configured using Vagrant.

-In order to start the environment, got to the main directory and issue:
+In order to start the environment, go to the main directory and issue:

     $ vagrant up